 STORIES THAT LEAVE A MARK

-Short Fiction.
+Flash Fiction.
+Short Stories.
 Long Shadows.

 Welcome to Ghosts in the Garden

-Told in whispers and warnings, in memoir and myth—these are stories that hide in the corners of your mind and bloom when you’re not looking.
+these are stories that hide in the corners of your mind

 Each week, we move through a theme.

-Stories of escape, distance, drift, and the ache of almost.
+and the ache of almost.

 Stories with sharp edges.
 Stories that bite back.